langhorst/justinlanghorst.com/content/posts/2022/castle-peak-100k-2021/index.md

 {{< figure src="tushars-100k-pacing-20210731.jpg" title="Pacing the Tushars 100K / Tushars Mountains, Utah / 2021.07.31" >}}

 It was early in my 20 miles of pacing that my runner and I met another runner and her pacer.
 The pacer was getting ready for the Leadville 100, one of the most well known and difficult 100 milers in the country.
-Later in the middle of the night, we met up again and we shared a bit of trail together, enjoying each other's company until our respective pacer's requested our presence once again.
+Later in the middle of the night, we met up again and we shared a bit of trail together, enjoying each other's company until our respective pacers requested our presence once again.

 I remember a particular aspect of this conversation well, because it came back so vividly before Castle Peak and many times after.
 Here was a person I admired ...
 I admired her training, and her dedication to putting herself in the best shape possible for a successful finish of a very challening race.
 Physically for sure, and it seemed, mentally as well.